MiraZzle/NSWI130/milestone_2/qualities.md

     - **Response:** Because viewing and computation from the statistics is isolated from the logic that saves them the ability to get these statistics is not hindered by the slowness or failure of the Enrollment application part.
     - **Response Measure:** There should be **0s** or no downtime to get the statistics when the Enrollment is overrequested.
     - **Current architecture status:** The application architecure does not have the viewing of statistics split from their saving and the Enrollment logic which makes ugetting the needed data hard when the enrollment part is under problems.
     - **New architecture should solve the problem** - The logic of viewing and computing statistics and even the resources used for it should be in a separate container from the Enrollment logic and saving of the statistics data.
-So a simple Statistics Output Controller should be added together which will run in a different container and will take care of statistics output requests.
+So a Statistics Output Controller should be in the Statistics Provider container with Analytical Computing component to get the computed statistics and will take care of statistics output requests.
+The enrollment itself or the Logger provider can take care of saving the statistics into the statistics database.

 ---